Steak and Cheese Egg Roll Recipe (Crispy Philly Cheesesteak Rolls)

 Food has a magical way of bringing people together, and cheesesteak eggrolls are no exception.
 There's something inherently communal about gathering around a plate of these delicious delights, sharing stories, laughter, and good times as you indulge in the simple pleasure of great food.

-SACE Steak and Cheese Egg Rolls 3
+SACE Steak And Cheese Egg Rolls 3 Scaled

 Begin by placing your steak in the freezer for about an hour so that it is nice and firm when it’s time to slice it.
 Next, we need to dice our peppers and onions.
 Feel free to omit the peppers if you’d like OR even add other peppers and mushrooms to yours.
 It’s completely customizable to your preferences.

-SACE Steak and Cheese Egg Rolls 4
+SACE Steak And Cheese Egg Rolls 4 Scaled

 Shave the steak thin and season with salt, pepper, garlic, onion powder, and worcestershire sauce.
 Cook in a skillet over medium high along with the peppers and onions.
 Once done, remove and chill before wrapping.

-SACE Steak and Cheese Egg Rolls 5
+SACE Steak And Cheese Egg Rolls 5 Scaled

 We are going o make a cheese sauce from scratch.
 That recipe is down below too - just make sure to shred your own cheddar cheese.

-SACE Steak and Cheese Egg Rolls 6
+SACE Steak And Cheese Egg Rolls 6 Scaled

 When selecting egg roll wrappers, I find that the international market tends to have the best selection.
 Use whatever you can find though, but avoid the “vegan” options unless you need to (they do not hold up as well when frying IMO)

-SACE Steak and Cheese Egg Rolls 7
+SACE Steak And Cheese Egg Rolls 7 Scaled

 Each egg roll gets a slice of provolone cheese.
 You can mix in some shredded cheese into your beef mixture as well if you would like.
 I also add some sweet chili to the mixture.

-SACE Steak and Cheese Egg Rolls 8
+SACE Steak And Cheese Egg Rolls 8 Scaled

 Wrap, seal, and roll!
 Get the oil up to 350 and fry them until they’re golden brown and beautiful.

-SACE Steak and Cheese Egg Rolls 9
+SACE Steak And Cheese Egg Rolls 9 Scaled

-SACE Steak and Cheese Egg Rolls 10
+SACE Steak And Cheese Egg Rolls 10 Scaled

 Plate with cheese sauce or sweet chili and garnish with chives.

-SACE Steak and Cheese Egg Rolls 11
+SACE Steak And Cheese Egg Rolls 11 Scaled

-SACE Steak and Cheese Egg Rolls 12
+SACE Steak And Cheese Egg Rolls 12 Scaled

 Conclusion: